 PED 304 Physiology of Exercise (3) F. Basic physiology applied to physical education and the training of athletes; applicable to elementary, secondary, and adult populations.
-Two hours lecture, two hours lab.
+Three hours lecture, one hour lab.
 Prerequisite: BIO 240 or consent of instructor.

 PED 305 First Aid (2) F, Sp, Su.
 Presents first aid and adult cardiopulmonary resuscitation knowledge and skills a person needs to act as the first link in the emergency medical services (EMS) system.
 American Red Cross First Aid, Responding to Emergencies and Adult CPR Certification included.
 One hour lecture, two hours lab.